paritoshkroy/NNGPinStan/README.md

       y ~ multi_normal_cholesky(mu, L);
     }

-### Computational Complexity of the Inference of GP Model
+### 1.3.1 Computational complexity in analysing large datasets

-## NNGP approximation of a GP
+## 1.4 Vecchia’s approximation and NNGP

 Datta et al. ([2016](#ref-datta2016hierarchical)) developed the NNGP as a sparse approximation of to a full GP.
 It generalizes the idea of